 Graham Bradley runs Roxaboxen, a California-based design studio specializing in typefaces and brand identities.
 He has been an instructor at Type West since its inception in 2018 and is a Lead Instructor for 2021.
 Before founding Roxaboxen, Graham was the first employee at Frere-Jones Type, where he worked with Tobias Frere-Jones on Mallory and Retina.
 He is a graduate of the Type@Cooper program at The Cooper Union, and a graduate of the University of California, Berkeley.

-Lynne Yun is a NYC-based type designer and educator who specializes in typography, hand lettering, and calligraphy.
-She is a board member of AIGA NY and was previously a full time type designer at Monotype.
-During her tenure, she created custom typefaces for clients and a number of retail typefaces, including the Trade Gothic Display and Inline families.
-Prior to working at Monotype, Lynne held positions as a graphic designer at companies such as Apple Inc. and served on the board of Society of Scribes, a non-profit organization dedicated to calligraphy in NYC.
-She holds a BFA from the School of Visual Arts and a postgraduate certificate in typeface design from the Type@Cooper Extended Program.
-In pursuit of technology in relation to letterforms, she attended the School for Poetic Computation residency program and is now working on a masters degree at ITP in New York University.
-Her work has been recognized by organizations such as AIGA, Type Directors Club and Art Directors Club, notably the Ascenders award which honors designers under the age of 35 who show remarkable achievement in typography, type design, and lettering.
+Lynne Yun is an NYC-based type designer and educator who specializes in typography, hand lettering, and calligraphy.
+She is a partner at Space Type Continuum, a Brooklyn based type studio that operates at the intersection of type, design, and technology.
+Lynne was previously a full time type designer at Monotype, and served on the board of AIGA NY and Society of Scribes.
+Prior to working at Monotype, Lynne held positions as a graphic designer at Apple Inc., Publicis, and Deutsch.
+She holds a BFA from the School of Visual Arts, a postgraduate certificate in typeface design from the Type@Cooper Extended Program.
+In pursuit of technology in relation to letterforms, she attended the School for Poetic Computation residency program and obtained a Masters degree from ITP at New York University.
+Her work has been recognized by organizations such as AIGA, Type Directors Club and the Art Directors Club.

 Florence Fu is a writer and type designer in New York.
 She holds a B.A. in Art History and a B.S. in Journalism from Northwestern University, and is a graduate of Type West’s yearlong type design certificate program.
 She is a contributor to Letterform Archive and Sharp Type Co.